ajaychoudhary-git/Liferay-Cheat-Sheet/README.md

 ## Contact

-If you have any questions or need further assistance, feel free to visit [Learn Liferay](https://learnliferay.com).
+If you have any questions or need further assistance, feel free to visit [Liferay Tutorials](https://learnliferay.com).

 ---